ngorski9/TopoA/README.md

 	3. Run Neurcomp to compress your scalar field (before running TopoA).
 Neurcomp will output two files: ```thenet.pth``` and ```thenet.json```.
 	4. Place ```thenet.pth``` and ```thenet.json``` into the folder where TopoA will save its temporary files (see the previous section).
 	5. Copy and paste the .npy file created in step ii into the same folder as ```thenet.pth``` and ```thenet.json```.
 Rename it to ```dummy.npy```
 		- When decompressing, Neurcomp requires you to specify the original file in order to obtain the size of the original file and measure the reconstruction quality.
-Because we do not use the reconstruction quality outputted by Neurcomp, you could also make ```dummy.npy``` some other numpy array with the same dimensions as the input file, but with different values.
+Because we do not use the reconstruction quality outputted by Neurcomp, we pass into Neurcomp a file called ```dummy.npy```, which is another numpy array with the same dimensions as the input file, but with different values.
 	6. Run TopoA as normal using ```-bc Neurcomp```.

 ### Experiment Flag